 On June 4, 2018, our Board of Directors approved a restructuring plan associated with our strategic objective of operating with discipline to drive sustainable growth (the "Fiscal 2019 Restructuring Plan").
 The Fiscal 2019 Restructuring Plan includes the following restructuring-related activities: (i) the rightsizing and consolidation of our global distribution network and corporate offices; (ii) targeted severance-related actions; and (iii) closure of certain of our stores and shop-within-shops.
-When substantially completed by the end of Fiscal 2019, these actions are expected to result in gross annualized expense savings of approximately \$60 million to \$80 million.
+The majority of the actions associated with the Fiscal 2019 Restructuring Plan are expected to be completed by the end of Fiscal 2019, with certain activities shifting into Fiscal 2020.
+Once completed, actions associated with the Fiscal 2019 Restructuring Plan are expected to result in gross annualized expense savings of approximately \$60 million to \$80 million.

 In connection with the Fiscal 2019 Restructuring Plan, we expect to incur total estimated charges of approximately \$100 million to \$150 million, comprised of cash-related charges of approximately \$70 million to \$110 million and non-cash charges of approximately \$30 million to \$40 million.
-Cumulative charges incurred since inception were \$24.6 million.
+Cumulative charges incurred since inception were \$59.6 million.
 See Note 8 to our accompanying consolidated financial statements for detailed discussions of the charges recorded in connection with the Fiscal 2019 Restructuring Plan.